loopandlearn/news/docs/edition/2024-11-14.md

 ## World Diabetes Day - Open Mic

 On [World Diabetes Day](https://worlddiabetesday.org/){:target="_blank"}, thirty loopers from around the world joined in an Open Mic session.
-One of the themes was to provide information about Hack '24 held the previous week.
+One of the themes was to provide information about Hack '24 held on 6 November 2024.

 ## Nightscout Foundation

 A note from James Wedding, President, [Nightscout Foundation](https://www.nightscoutfoundation.org/){:target="_blank"} about the Hackathon 2024:

-When we began the Nightscout Foundation, we hoped it would be a vehicle for sustaining and driving open-source development in the diabetes world.
+> When we began the Nightscout Foundation, we hoped it would be a vehicle for sustaining and driving open-source development in the diabetes world.
 Thanks to the generosity of this community, we were able to put together yet another hack, literally bringing together developers from around the globe.
 These folks give so much of their time to support us all, and I'm so proud that we can support them financially to attend these events.

-Thank you to every single person who contributed to this focused effort.
-Keep an eye for future events!"
+> Thank you to every single person who contributed to this focused effort.
+Keep an eye for future events!

 ## Loop and Learn